MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 • The buffer number is wrong

-For this reason, always check the return value of CopyBuffer and stop processing when retrieval fails.
+For that reason, it is safer to always check the return value of CopyBuffer and stop processing when data retrieval fails.

 No, price does not always reverse.